 What tropical vacation do you wish you were going on right now?
 Tell us in the comments below, and be sure to give this recipe a five-star rating if you loved it!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on May 29, 2012.
-Last updated: August 10, 2018 at 13:12 pm.
+Last updated: October 25, 2020 at 1:06 am.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.